ballarat-hackerspace/association/rules-of-the-association.md

 ### 1 Name

-The name of the incorporated association is "[insert name] Incorporated".
+The name of the incorporated association is "Ballarat Hackerspace Incorporated".

 **Note**